fernandoPalluzzi/SEMgraph/README.md

 **SEMgraph** is an **R** package for network analysis and causal inference and learning through Structural Equation Modeling (SEM).
 **SEMgraph** comes with the following functionalities:

-- Interchangeable model representation as either an \pkg{igraph} object or the corresponding SEM in \pkg{lavaan} syntax.
+- Interchangeable model representation as either an **igraph** object or the corresponding SEM in **lavaan** syntax.
 Model management functions include graph-to-SEM conversion, automated covariance matrix regularization, graph conversion to DAG, and graph creation from correlation matrices.